vikingdata/articles/databases/mysql/DOING/MySQL_memory.md

 # Let's take 224 Mib + 331 Mib = 575 Mib which is close to top.

 It seems MySQL and Linux is a little off, but with large systems it is probably closer to the same.

+I guess if swap is heavily used, use the summary table by event_name to see what is eating up the memory.

 ### Show innodb Status
 output of memory sections
 ```